 Gamma radiation causes the least damage of all natural radiation.
 This is due in part to the fact that many gamma rays pass straight through the irradiated bodies without interacting, and that the resultant effect spreads throughout the entire body.

 Certain radioactive isotopes are responsible for both external and internal exposure.
-Caesium-137, emits an external characteristic gamma ray from deposits on the ground but emits also beta rays and can contaminate the food chain.
-For Iodine 131, a distinction has to be made between the irradiation of the thyroid gland caused by ingestion and the less harmful rays which come from iodine decays outside the body and do not target the thyroid gland.
+Caesium-137, emits an external characteristic gamma rays from deposits on the ground but emits also beta rays and can contaminate the food chain.
+For Iodine-131, a distinction has to be made between the irradiation of the thyroid gland caused by ingestion and the less harmful rays which come from iodine decays outside the body and do not target the thyroid gland.

 External radiation only lasts for as long as the organism is exposed to the source.
 By opposition, if a radioactive substance is ingested, it can decay over months and even years within the body, emitting potentially harmful rays over the whole of this period.